electron/electron/docs/api/app.md

 (`secureDnsMode: "secure"`), or disable DNS-over-HTTPS (`secureDnsMode:
 "off"`).
 It is also possible to enable or disable the built-in resolver.

-To disable insecure DNS, you specify a `secureDnsMode` of `"secure"`.
+To disable insecure DNS, you can specify a `secureDnsMode` of `"secure"`.
 If you do so, you should make sure to provide a list of DNS-over-HTTPS servers to use, in case the user's DNS configuration does not include a provider that supports DoH.